Managing marine and coastal biodiversity in Pacific island states and atolls

 Objective and activities

-The project improves management of the marine and coastal biodiversity of mountainous volcanic islands (Fiji, Solomon Islands, Vanuatu) and low-lying island atolls (Kiribati, Tonga).
-To achieve this it undertakes economic assessments of marine and coastal ecosystems (TEEB) in the five partner countries and across the region (TEEB for oceans), and feeds the results into national development planning.
+The project improved management of the marine and coastal biodiversity of mountainous volcanic islands (Fiji, Solomon Islands, Vanuatu) and low-lying island atolls (Kiribati, Tonga).
+To achieve this it undertook economic assessments of marine and coastal ecosystems (TEEB) in the five partner countries and across the region (TEEB for oceans), and fed the results into national development planning.
 In addition, the project partners are gearing marine protected area systems to the requirements of preserving ecosystems and are enlarging them.
-Economic approaches such as payments for ecosystem services are an illustrative example of how protected areas can be effectively managed.
-The project results will be shared across the Pacific through regional organisations.
+Economic approaches such as payments for ecosystem services were an illustrative example of how protected areas can be effectively managed.
+The project results were shared across the Pacific through regional organisations.
 The conservation of marine and coastal biodiversity has a positive impact on climate change adaptation, carbon sequestration and the livelihoods of the population.